zabellemotte/moodle-socialflow-log/README.md

 If needed, the scheduled tasks may be runned manually while following the [Official documentation on scheduled tasks](https://docs.moodle.org/500/en/Scheduled_tasks).

+If you want to test the plugins on a big production Moodle, first install the log plugin, wait some days and run the above cron tasks manually during off-peak hours.
+The cron task should take few minutes to execute.
+If cron tasks execution time remains reasonable, you may use the plugins without risk.

 ## Import data from logstore_standard

 After installation, all data are empty as no data has been logged so far.
 But your Moodle site might log data through Moodle's own logging system, the `logstore_standard_log`.
 The logstore plugin offers a simple way to import that data by using the import.php script.
 It can be called from the shell like this: